-Betta fish may also blow excessive bubbles for the opposite reason.
-If oxygen levels in the water are low because of poor tank conditions, excess algae, overstocking, or other oxygen-depleting reasons, then betta fish can breathe oxygen from the air.
+Betta fish may also blow excessive bubbles if oxygen levels in the water are low due to poor tank conditions, excess algae, overstocking, or other oxygen-depleting reasons.
+When there is a lack of oxygen, betta fish will breathe oxygen from the air.

 Air-breathing is possible because of a labyrinth organ that I will discuss below.
-Oxygen from the air is not the same as the dissolved oxygen found in the water, and it will create plenty of bubbles as it is expelled.
+Oxygen from the air is not the same as the dissolved oxygen found in the water, and it creates plenty of bubbles when expelled.